Bear with me. Read the whole thing please….. this is from my heart.

 III.
 Finding carbohydrates without a ton of fat is probably my second biggest challenge.
 This is easy to fix by bringing pre-cooked sweet potato fries, plain instant oatmeal, cut up veggies, rice, or quinoa.

 Craziest TSA moment: More than once I have carried an entire spaghetti squash in my carry-on.
 One time in Los Angeles, I was pulled out for supplemental screening.
-The TSA agent and I talked about spaghetti squash for about 10 minutes and I gave him two recipes before I left the security area.
+The TSA agent and I talked about spaghetti squash for about 10 minutes and I gave him two recipes before I left IMG_9637the security area.

 If I am near a grocery store, I may pick up some rice cakes, Minute Rice cups, black beans, fresh (or frozen – no sugar or additives) fruits and veggies, or tortillas.
 I don’t typically carry a lot of fresh fruit with me merely because it bruises easily and can be messy.